elinda123/Hindakogemust/README.md

           str(randint(1, 10)) + ", " +
           str(randint(1, 23)) + ");")
 ```
+## Building for development

+To optimize the `Hindakogemust` application for production, run:

+    mvn package

+This will concatenate and minify the client CSS and JavaScript files.
+It will also modify `index.html` so it references these new files.
+To ensure everything worked, run:

+    java -jar target/*.war

+Then navigate to [http://localhost](http://localhost) in your browser.

 ## Building for production

-To optimize the Hindakogemust application for production, run:
+To optimize the `Hindakogemust` application for production, run:

     ./mvnw -Pprod clean package